MathiasMantai/system-diagnostics-tool/README.md

 ### Note!!
 Right now the tool will dump out all the information at once.
-I'm planning to change this with different Parameters
+I'm planning to change this with different command line Parameters/Flags